SmartGridready/SmartGridready.github.io/source/content/glossary.rst

     Intermediary
         The :term:`Intermediary` is a microservice that exposes a REST API that allows seamless communication with SmartGridready compliant :term:`Product`.
-It can be deployed as a Docker container and is the ideal SmartGridready solution where no :term:`CommHandler` library is available.
+It can be deployed as a Docker container and is the ideal SmartGridready solution where no :term:`Communication Handler` library is available.

     Level Of Operation
         :term:`Level Of Operation` is an attribute of a :term:`Functional Profile` that defines the complexity of